Niccolo-Ajroldi/Functional-BNP-clustering/README.md

 # Functional-BNP-clustering
-Bayesian nonparametric clustering of functional data.
-Repository for the project of Bayesian Statistics course.

 In this repository we implement a Dirichlet Process Mixture model to perform Bayesian Nonparametric clustering  of Functional Data.

 A detailed mathematical explanation of the model is addressed in the [report]().

 The core of the Gibbs Sampler is implemented in the function `FBNP.R`.

 ### Model